Skip to main content

 Interconnectedness and Synthesis

-Every part of a system is connected to every other part, directly or indirectly.
-Synthesis involves combining components into a whole to understand how they function together.
-For example, in a city, transportation, housing, and employment are not separate issues but a single interconnected web.
+Every part of a system is directly or indirectly connected to every other part.
+Synthesis is the process of combining components into a whole to understand how they work together.
+For example, in a city, traffic, housing, and employment are not isolated problems but an interconnected network.

 2